 The moms in our homeschool group were about half fledgling homeschoolers like myself, and the other half were very experienced, so it gave us newbies access to wisdom.
 It also gave us all a place to feel normal.
 No matter how we felt about politics, religion or anything else, we had our homeschooling adventures in common.

-My favorite part of that group was the Friday field trips.
+My favorite part of our first homeschool co-op was the Friday field trips.
 Each mom in our group was responsible for one Friday field trip per year.
 The organizers handed out a schedule of what had been done in prior years as well as ideas for places in our community.

 I can’t even remember all of the places we visited, but I’ll never forget the way it set my children up for a lifelong love of learning.
 I now think of field trips as question-pullers, and questions are always what initiates learning.

 If someone had just told me how valuable field trips were, I’d probably never have believed them.
 The idea of spending a whole day each week on a field trip was foreign to me as a product of government schools.